 - Obtain a plumbing permit at the Code Enforcement Office located in City Hall

-- Obtain a Street Cut permit at the Water shop at City Yard and schedule the water tap service 24 hours in advance
+- Obtain a Street Cut permit at the Public Works Office at City Hall and schedule the water tap service 24 hours in advance

 To develop, protect, and manage the City of Rome’s urban forest and greenspaces in order to cultivate a better quality of life through economic opportunity, environmental sustainability and aesthetic beauty.

 For further comments, issues or questions, please contact Tom Jones at (315) 339-7774.